cascadiajs/2014.cascadiajs.com/proposals/README.md

 For example, if your talk is called "Intro To Node.js" and your Github ID is `janedoe`, name the file `intro-to-nodejs_janedoe.md`.
 Check out this [example template](https://github.com/cascadiajs/2014.cascadiajs.com/blob/master/proposals/proposal-template_janedoe.md) if you need help.

-* Commit an image of yourself in the images subdirectory, named after your Github id.
+* Commit an avatar in the images subdirectory, named after your Github id.
 Format should be PNG, 256x256 Eg: `images/janedoe.png`
 * When you're ready, submit a pull request.
 * Send an email to [info@cascadiajs.com](mailto:info@cascadiajs.com) to introduce yourself and so that we have a way to contact you if your talk is accepted.
 * Wait patiently (and nicely) for us to get back to you.
-We will respond to everyone who submits a proposal even if it's just to say "Thanks but no thanks".
+We will respond to everyone who submits a proposal even if it's just to say "You're awesome, but not this year".

 ### What should be in the proposal?
 - Every proposal should have, at minimum, the following information: